Financial Forecasting for Your Small Business

 After using your sales projection as a starting point, you use your production schedule to calculate the cost of goods sold if you are selling a physical product.
-If you are selling a service, then you need to place a value on your service and substitute that value for cost of goods sold.
+If you are selling a service, then you need to place a value on your service and substitute that value for the cost of goods sold.

-Other expenses that you subtract from sales include general and administrative expenses, taxes, dividends and interest expenses.
+Other expenses that you subtract from sales include general and administrative expenses, taxes, dividends, and interest expenses.
 At this point, you arrive at your gross profit estimate, which is your goal for the pro forma income statement.

 Small-business owners can't assume that just because they show an expected profit for their business that all is well.
 Profit is not the same as cash in the till.
 Cash up front is necessary to operate day to day operations.
 As a result, small-business owners must also develop a projected cash budget in order to assure that they will have adequate cash in the future to operate their firm.

 Cash budgets are done on a monthly basis.
 Cash receipts or inflows, which are usually sales revenue, are based on the sales projections from the expected income statement.
 Cash expenditures or outflows are calculated similarly.
 The difference between them is the net cash flow.
 The business owner has to take into consideration whether or not he allows customers to pay on credit and account for that when calculating cash inflows upon receipt.